 A thesis option student will have two years following completion of regular course requirements to write and defend the thesis.
 Continual enrollment in HIS 6971 Thesis Research will be required (summer terms excepted).
 Thesis students must complete at least 6 hours, but no more than 15 hours, of HIS 6971.
 A student who has not finished the thesis two years after completion of course work may be required to transfer to the non-thesis option, and will have a third year for the additional course work and the final oral examination.

 Master's theses prepared for the department of history must use footnotes (rather than endnotes).
 Footnote form must follow the Chicago Manual of Style (current edition), available in the library and in the department office.
 This is also the style reflected in Clifford's Advice on Doing History.
 Theses must conform to the general manuscript guidelines spelled out in the University's policy, which can be found on the UNF Library website here.

 Defense and Acceptance

 Upon completion of the thesis, the student should submit it to the committee, and ask the supervisor to schedule a public oral defense before the committee.
 The oral defense should be scheduled at least four weeks before commencement in order to graduate in that term.
-If the thesis is passed by the committee, it is sent to the department chair, the Dean of the College of Arts & Sciences, and the Graduate Dean for approval.
-At any point after the defense, the thesis committee, the chair, the Dean of Arts and Sciences, or the Graduate Dean may reject the thesis entirely, or request revisions to the thesis before final approval is given.
-After the thesis has been accepted, the student is responsible for fulfilling the university's requirements regarding binding of the thesis and its delivery to the UNF library.
+If the thesis is passed by the committee, it is sent to the department chair, and the Graduate Dean for approval.
+At any point after the defense, the thesis committee, the chair, or the Graduate Dean may reject the thesis entirely, or request revisions to the thesis before final approval is given.
+After the thesis has been accepted, the student is responsible for fulfilling the university's requirements regarding the final electronic submission of the thesis.